zfs_znode_alloc should not call vn_reinit

 zfs_znode_alloc pulls a fresh znode from znode_cache, whose constructor calls vn_alloc so it points to a fresh vnode. vn_reinit there is redundant.

-Updated by Ryan Zezeski almost 6 years ago
+Updated by Ryan Zezeski over 6 years ago

 After discussing with Robert Mustacchi and reading the code (vnode.h,